Lithuanian Wars of Independence: War against the Bolsheviks

-On February 12 Bolshevik forces attacked Alytus.
+On February 12, Bolshevik forces attacked Alytus.
 Lithuanian 5th, 6th, 7th, and 8th companies of the 1st Infantry Regiment had to withstand pressure from the Red Army, while members of the German units left their posts.
-During this battle the first Lithuanian officer to die in the wars was killed: Antanas Juozapavičius, the commander of the 1st Infantry Regiment.
-After the loss of their commander the regiment began retreating towards Marijampolė.
+During this battle, the first Lithuanian officer to die in the wars was killed: Antanas Juozapavičius, the commander of the 1st Infantry Regiment.
+After the loss of their commander, the regiment began retreating towards Marijampolė.
 On the night of February 14–15, German forces retook Alytus.

-Towards the end of 1918 the officer Povilas Plechavičius, together with his brother Aleksandras, began organizing partisans in Skuodas.
-On February 9 the partisans took an oath, and on February 16 they paraded in the town square.
+Towards the end of 1918, the officer Povilas Plechavičius, together with his brother Aleksandras, began organizing partisans in Skuodas.
+On February 9, the partisans took an oath, and on February 16, they paraded in the town square.
 A partisan unit commanded by army officers was also organized in Joniškėlis.

 The movement of the Bolsheviks towards East Prussia worried Germany, and they sent volunteers (Brigade Shaulen) commanded by General Rüdiger von der Goltz to free the railroad line linking Liepāja, Mažeikiai, Radviliškis, and Kėdainiai.
-At the end of February the Lithuanian partisans, supported by German artillery, took Mažeikiai and Seda, and pursued Bolsheviks to Kuršėnai.
-On February 27, 1919, German volunteers supported by Plechavičius' partisans and Joniškėlis' partisans, defeated the Samogitian Regiment in a battle near Luokė.
-By that time the regiment had been incorporated into the Red Army's 2nd Latvian International Riflemen Division.
-On the same day the Lithuanian–Byelorussian Soviet Socialist Republic (Litbel) was declared.
-On March 7, 1919 the Germans took the town of Kuršėnai, on March 11 – Šiauliai, on March 12 – Radviliškis.
-On March 14 Lithuanian partisans and German forces captured Šeduva.
+At the end of February, the Lithuanian partisans, supported by German artillery, took Mažeikiai and Seda, and pursued Bolsheviks to Kuršėnai.
+On February 27, 1919, German volunteers supported by Plechavičius' partisans and Joniškėlis' partisans defeated the Samogitian Regiment in a battle near Luokė.
+By that time, the regiment had been incorporated into the Red Army's 2nd Latvian International Riflemen Division.
+On the same day, the Lithuanian–Byelorussian Soviet Socialist Republic (Litbel) was declared.
+On March 7, 1919, the Germans took the town of Kuršėnai, on March 11 – Šiauliai, and on March 12 – Radviliškis.
+On March 14, Lithuanian partisans and German forces captured Šeduva.
 The German troops were active in Lithuania until May 31, 1919.

-In Kėdainiai a stationed volunteer regiment had secured its positions; in March it started small expeditions into nearby towns.
+In Kėdainiai, a stationed volunteer regiment had secured its positions; in March, it started small expeditions into nearby towns.
 Local volunteers with good knowledge of the location succeeded in driving Bolshevik supporters out of Ramygala, Truskava, and Krekenava, but these areas were soon recaptured by the Bolsheviks.
 These expeditions into several towns were successfully carried out until the end of March.
 As a reward for its successful operations, the volunteer regiment was given a name on March 22: the Separate Panevėžys Volunteer Regiment.
 Due to a succession of losses, the Bolshevik forces stationed in Panevėžys and Kupiškis rebelled, and were quelled only by a Red Army Division from neighboring Latvia.
-The Bolshevik morale underwent deeper declines, and between March 19 and March 24 their forces left Panevėžys.
+The Bolshevik morale underwent deeper declines, and between March 19 and March 24, their forces left Panevėžys.
 Lithuanian forces entered the city on March 26, but the Red Army retook it on April 4.